 Depending on weather and land conditions, there may be an opportunity to sign up for camping during the voyage.
 Gear and all cold-weather needs supplied – except pajamas.
 Due to popular demand, campers are chosen by lottery as there is a set limit as to the number of guests allowed to sleep onshore.

-Round trip economy class flights between Ushuaia and Buenos Aires; one night pre-voyage hotel in Buenos Aires; transfers in Ushuaia with orientation tour; meals on board ship; free coffee and tea onboard; Suite - M and Grand Suite - MG include select complimentary beverages for lunch and dinner: chill filtered water (still or sparkling) by the carafe, sodas, soft drinks, beer and a selection of wines by the glass - no spirits; shore landings as outlined; professional English speaking Expedition team that gives lectures as well as accompany landings and activities onboard and ashore; wind and water-resistant jacket.
+Round trip economy class flights between Ushuaia and Buenos Aires; one night pre-voyage hotel in Buenos Aires; transfers in Ushuaia with orientation tour; meals on board ship; free coffee and tea onboard; Suite - M and Grand Suite - MG include select complimentary beverages for lunch and dinner: chill filtered water (still or sparkling) by the carafe, sodas, soft drinks, beer and a selection of wines by the glass - no spirits; shore landings as outlined; professional English speaking Expedition team that gives lectures as well as accompany landings and activities onboard and ashore; rubber boots on loan; wind and water-resistant jacket.
 Subject to change without notice.

-Airfare except as mentioned; passport and visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks except as mentioned; optional excursions and gratuities; items of a personal nature such as laundry; rubber boots, walking sticks and binoculars can be rented for an additional charge; fuel surcharge may apply.
+Airfare except as mentioned; passport and visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks except as mentioned; optional excursions and gratuities; items of a personal nature such as laundry; walking sticks and binoculars can be rented for an additional charge; fuel surcharge may apply.